Security-Onion-Solutions/securityonion-docs/architecture.rst

 Architecture
 ============

 If you're going to deploy Security Onion, you should first decide on what type of deployment you want.
-This could be anything from a temporary Evaluation installation in a small virtual machine on your personal laptop all the way to a large scalable enterprise deployment consisting of a master node, multiple search nodes, and lots of forward nodes.
+This could be anything from a temporary Evaluation installation in a small virtual machine on your personal laptop all the way to a large scalable enterprise deployment consisting of a manager node, multiple search nodes, and lots of forward nodes.
 This section will discuss what those different deployment types look like from an architecture perspective.

 Import
 ------